SilverTorch: A Unified Model-based System to Democratize Large-Scale Recommendation on GPUs: SilverTorch Overview

-During online serving, the predictor runtime is simplified as a forward function executing of a SilverTorch model.
-The retrieval process is triggered first.
-The SilverTorch retrieval model extracts different types of user features and the filtering query from recommendation request, executes a sequence of kernel operators on GPUs.
-First, the user layer computes the user embedding.
+During online serving, the predictor runtime is simplified as a forward function execution of a SilverTorch model.
+The SilverTorch retrieval model extracts user features and the filtering query from recommendation request, executes a sequence of kernel operators on GPUs.
+First, the User Tower computes the user embedding.
 Subsequently, the Bloom index layer further filters out irrelevant items and generate a mask tensor.
-The user embedding and the mask tensor are then fed into the ANN layer to search approximately tens to hundreds of thousands of items.
-OverArch layers fetches corresponding item embeddings from embedding cache of retrieval model, and re-rank these items by calculating scores and aggregate using the value model across multi-tasks.
-Final retrieval result contains thousand-scaled ids and triggers the ESR.
-The ESR request contains both user features and the retrieval results.
-The user embedding of ESR is calculated, the item embeddings are looked up from embedding cache, followed by following operators.
-The ESR model typically returns hundred-scaled items.
+The user embedding and the mask tensor are then fed into model's ANN layer and get O(10,000) item ids as pre-filter results.
+The OverArch layer fetches corresponding item embeddings from embedding cache, and re-rank items by calculating scores and aggregate using the value model across multi-tasks.
+Final retrieval result returns O(1,000) ids.
+Final retrieval results are sent to ranking models.